KonstantinKochkin/pvs-studio-cmake-examples/README.md

 - [example-08](example-8) Project analysis using suppressed warnings database
 - [example-09](example-9) Analyzing a project using the pvs-studio config file and setting targets to be built before running the analysis.
 - [example-10](example-10) Analyzing a project using pvs-studio-analyzer flags
-- [example-11](example-11) Project analysis with selection of several diagnostic groups (for example GA, OP)
+- [example-11](example-11) Project analysis with selection of several diagnostic groups (for example GA, MISRA)
 - [example-12](example-12) Analyzing individual source files
 - [example-13](example-13) Project analysis using plog-converter flags.